 Branch Circuit Breakers

 The breakers for the branch circuits fill the panel (usually below) the main breaker.
-Each of these breakers is a switch that controls the flow of electricity to a branch circuit.
+Each of these breakers is a switch that controls the flow of electricity to a branch circuit in the house.
 Turning off a breaker shuts off the power to all of the devices and appliances on that circuit.
 If a circuit has a problem, such as an overload or a fault, the breaker automatically trips itself off.

 06 of 09

 Devices are all the things in the house that use electricity, including switches, receptacles (outlets), light fixtures, and appliances.
 Devices are connected to the individual branch circuits that start at the breakers in the main service panel.

 A single circuit may contain multiple switches, receptacles, fixtures, and other devices, or it may serve only a single appliance or receptacle.
 The latter is called a dedicated circuit.
 These are used for critical-use appliances, like refrigerators, furnaces, and water heaters.
 Other appliances, such as dishwashers and microwaves, usually are on dedicated circuits, too, so that they can be shut off at the service panel without interrupting service to other devices.
 This also reduces the incidence of overloaded circuits.

 07 of 09

 Switches are the devices that turn on and off lights and fans in your home.
-These switches come in many different styles and colors to suit your design needs.
+They come in many different styles and colors to suit your design needs.
 There are single-pole, three-way, four-way, and dimmer switches.
 When you flip a switch off, it "opens" the circuit, meaning the circuit is broken or not complete and the power is interrupted.
 When the switch is on, the circuit is "closed," and power flows beyond the switch to the light or other device it is controlling.

 08 of 09

 09 of 09

 Your home’s wiring consists of a few different types of wiring, including non-metallic cable (commonly called Romex), Bx cable, and wiring concealed in conduit.
-Romex is a brand name for a type of plastic insulated wire.
-The formal name is NM that means non-metallic sheath.
-This is suitable for use in dry, protected areas (inside stud walls, on the sides of joists, etc.) that are not subject to mechanical damage or excessive heat.
+NM cable is the most common type of circuit wiring.
+It is suitable for use in dry, protected areas (inside stud walls, on the sides of joists, etc.) that are not subject to mechanical damage or excessive heat.